xenopeg/gal/README.md

 A gallery for pretty much everything that just kinda doubles as a knowledge base.

-Goal is to support booru-style tags for most kinda of data, be it Markdown, images, videos, or 3D models, and allow the creation of "Collections", which defines how it gets displayed.
+Goal is to support booru-style tags for most kinds of data, be it Markdown, images, videos, or 3D models, and allow the creation of "Collections", which defines how it gets displayed.